23

 Can the engine highlight parity errors?

-Yes. when you enter a wrong-parity digit in a shaded or unshaded cell, the cell will flag the conflict.
+Yes. when you enter a wrong-parity digit in a marked cell (an even digit in a circle, or an odd digit in a square), the cell flags the conflict.